evergreenexport/nakano/_products/ume-liqueur.md

 alcoholContent: 20%
 ---

-An extra premium ume (plum) liqueur, handcrafted using only crimson ripened nanko ume from Wakayama, which have been hand-selected one-by-one and soaked in spirits on the same day.
+An extra premium ume (plum) liqueur, handcrafted using only crimson ripened nanko ume from Wakayama (called "beninanko"), which have been hand-selected one-by-one and soaked in spirits on the same day.

 The producer uses one-and-a-half times the plums of Nakano’s signature umeshu, producing a liqueur with accentuated richness and flavour.